Frequently Asked Questions

 The Inverness System has two unique features designed to ensure the safest ear piercing experience possible.

 1. Inverness is the only ear piercing system with fully-enclosed earring capsules that prevent our piercing earrings and exclusive Safety Back™ from being exposed to potential contaminants prior to piercing.
-Our earring capsules are packaged in sealed, sterilized cartridges that are not opened until selected for piercing.
-Unlike other systems on the market, our earrings are never exposed until they are safely inserted in the ear.
+Our earring capsules are sealed in sterilized cartridges that are not opened until selected for piercing.
+Unlike other systems on the market, our earrings are not exposed until they are safely inserted in the ear.

 2. Our exclusive Safety Back™ allows for the safest healing possible by shielding the piercing tip and preventing the earring back from being squeezed too tight.
 This allows for proper airflow and prevents the earring back from becoming embedded during the healing process.